sahahn/BPt/docs/dataset.rst

 ********
 Dataset
 ********
-The different methods for the Dataset class are listed below, though note most methods from the pandas DataFrame will also work.
+All extension methods for the Dataset class are listed below, though note most base pandas DataFrame methods will still also work.

 ********************************